-Melvin E. Haggerty, dean of the College of Education at the University of death in 1937, developed the ideas for this experimental project and hired Ziegfeld to be the art supervisor and teacher of art in the high school.
+Melvin E. Haggerty, dean of the College of Education at the University of Minnesota and director of the project until Ziegfeld took over after Haggerty's death in 1937, developed the ideas for this experimental project and hired Ziegfeld to be the art supervisor and teacher of art in the high school.